L-Blondy/up-fetch/README.md

 })
 ```

-Note that upfetch options extend fetch options.
-Anything that can be done with fetch can be done the same way with upfetch.
+Since the upfetch options extend the fetch api options, anything that can be done with fetch can also be done with upfetch.

 # Features